Gailpositive/Darey.io-Projects-1-10/README.md

 # PROJECT 4:  UNDERSTANDING CLIENT-SERVER ARCHITECTURE WITH MYSQL AS RDBMS
 Understanding client-server architecture with MySQL involves comprehending data management, connectivity, and communication between clients and servers through insightful explanations and practical examples.
 Client-server architecture, in essence, entails connecting two or more computers over a network to exchange requests and responses.
 In this communication, each machine has its designated role: the machine initiating requests is typically referred to as the "Client," and the machine responding or serving is the "Server."

 # PROJECT 5: IMPLEMENTING LOAD BALANCER WITH NGINX
+Load balancing involves distributing tasks or workloads among multiple computers or servers to prevent any single computer from becoming overloaded.
+This ensures smooth operation and maintains the speed and responsiveness of websites and apps.
+To evenly distribute traffic among webservers, a load balancer is deployed in front of them.
+All incoming traffic first reaches the load balancer, which then evenly allocates it among the set of webservers.
+This approach prevents any individual webserver from being overwhelmed, thereby enhancing system performance.

+Nginx is a highly versatile software capable of functioning as a webserver, reverse proxy, and load balancer.
+Proper configuration is all that's needed to tailor it to the specific use case.

 # PROJECT 6: AUTOMATING LOADBALANCER CONFIGURATION WITH SHELL SCRIPTING AND JENKINS